razherana/php-piewpiew/README.md

 }
 ```

+## Live Testing

+For interactive testing and real-time demonstrations, visit the companion repository: [razherana/php-piewpiew-test](https://github.com/razherana/php-piewpiew-test)

+That test repository provides practical examples and allows you to experiment with Piewpiew's features in a working environment.

 ## Security

 Note that Piewpiew doesn't automatically escape output.
 Always use `htmlspecialchars()` or similar functions to escape user-generated content to prevent XSS attacks.